Rei-SwitchBot/faq/en-us/Blind Tilt.md

 Tap on the gear icon located in the upper-right corner.

-Activate the cloud service from the settings menu.
+Activate the Third-party Service from the settings menu.

 4． Link your SwitchBot App to the IFTTT App.